Rade58/insta_pwa_cloneW/README.md

 # App made for practicing pwa techologies and setting up the right Webpack configuration with many presets

-Probably, I'm going to use this configuration for my portfolio
+Probably, going to use this configuration for my portfolio

 ## Bundled with webpack